bsutton/sounds/README.md

 ```

 ## Display artist details
-You can also have the OSs' audio player display artist details by
+You can also have the OSs' audio player display the artist details by
-using a `Track`.
+specifying properties on a `Track`.

 ```dart
 var track = Track.fromFile('sample.aac');